 - Experienced -- Our seasoned instructors provide everything from heavy equipment operator training, training in emergency response, hazardous waste operations and OSHA requirements to keep contractors supplied year-round with safe, skilled and efficient operators.

 - Credentialed -- We help members maintain costly professional licenses and security clearances, many of which have come about since 911.
-These include clearances such as TWIC, SWAC and the Delaware Valley Safety Card, also known as the South Jersey Chemical Card and heavy equipment certifications, such as CCO and other licenses in New York and New Jersey.
+These include clearances such as TWIC, SWAC and the Delaware Valley Safety Card and other heavy equipment licenses and certifications.